-The Meridian 568 Digital Surround Processor combines a completely digital surround-sound processor with a high-performance digital preamplifier in a single integrated unit.
+The Meridian 568.2 Digital Surround Processor combines a completely digital surround-sound processor with a high-performance digital preamplifier in a single integrated unit.
 It takes advantage of the latest techniques in high-precision analogue electronics and digital signal processing, and the result is an impressively realistic and exciting reproduction of music and cinema sound.

-The 568 Digital Surround Processor accepts both analogue and digital sources, and supports all the current two-channel and multi-channel audio formats including PCM, Dolby Digital (AC-3), DTS, and MPEG.
-It also includes several proprietary processing modes, including the MLP (Meridian Lossless Packing) format.
+The 568.2 Digital Surround Processor accepts both analogue and digital sources, and supports all the current two-channel and multi-channel audio formats including PCM, Dolby Digital (AC-3), DTS, and MPEG.
+It also supports discrete multi-channel sources, allowing direct connection to DVD-Audio players such as the Meridian 598.

-For instructions on setting up the unit turn to Setting up the digital surround processor, page 49.
+For instructions on setting up the unit turn to Setting up the digital surround processor, page 53.
 Once the digital surround processor has been set up refer to Using the digital surround processor, page 13, for information about getting the best results from all your music and film recordings.

-The 568 Digital Surround Processor
+The 568.2 Digital Surround Processor

-The 568 Digital Surround Processor incorporates the result of several years of research and development into several innovative technologies.
+The 568.2 Digital Surround Processor incorporates the result of many years of research and development by Meridian into several innovative technologies, including Meridian's MHR Smart Link.